Tartrazine: Medications

-Various types of medications include tartrazine to give a yellow, orange or green hue to a liquid, capsule, pill, lotion, or gel, primarily for easy identification.
+Various medications include tartrazine to give a yellow, orange or green hue to a liquid, capsule, pill, lotion, or gel, primarily for easy identification.
 Types of pharmaceutical products that may contain tartrazine include vitamins, antacids, cold medications (including cough drops and throat lozenges), lotions and prescription drugs.

 Most, if not all, medication data sheets are required to contain a list of all ingredients, including tartrazine.
 Some include tartrazine in the allergens alert section.

 The Canadian Compendium of Pharmaceuticals and Specialties (CPS), a prescribing reference book for health professionals, mentions tartrazine as a potential allergy for each drug that contains tartrazine.

 Other products

 Other products, such as household cleaning products, paper plates, pet foods, crayons, inks for writing instruments, stamp dyes, face paints, envelope glues, and deodorants, may also contain tartrazine.

 Chemistry

 Tartrazine is water-soluble and has a maximum absorbance in an aqueous solution at 425 nm.
-It is one of the oldest known member of the pyrazolone family of dyes.
+It is one of the oldest known members of the pyrazolone family of dyes.